BalajiAlagar0823/ME-3180-Spring-2026/README.md

 I'll update this read me in a little bit/few days about all of my equations and explanations.

-###Known Errors/Issues:
+### Known Errors/Issues:
 * Distance from strut edge to cg of fan is 100mm, I assumed it was 100mm from neutral axis of strut to cg of the fan.
 * I did not calculate the torsion in the strut, but it should work.
 If it doesn't pass, just increaase the thickness of the strut channel.
 * The tighter belt tension calculation may be incorrect, but I used fan mechanical power and fan pulley radius.
+I think my calc makes intuitive sense at least.

 My assumptions on global loading and localized loading are as follows:
 * Upper and Lower Pins are modeled as simply supports with the strut as a beam in bending being loaded by weight and thrust forces.